KarelCemus/play-redis/README.md

 play.modules.disabled += "play.api.cache.EhCacheModule"
 ```

 The library enables only synchronous implementation.
-The asynchronous version must be enabled manullay in the configuration file.
+The asynchronous version must be enabled manually in the configuration file.